 Now, let’s be real here, it is PACKED with tourists so being on the bridge itself isn’t that pleasant.
-So make sure to dedicate plenty of time to take pictures of the bridge rather then on it.
+So make sure to dedicate plenty of time to take pictures of the bridge rather than being on it.

 The bridge is famously covered with houses and shops, almost all of them are jewellery stores!
-Unsurprisingly, you will see women stopping a lot and men pulling them away from the shops’ windows (guilty!).
+Unsurprisingly, you will see women stopping a lot and men pulling them away from the shops’ windows (a little gender cliche but I was myself guilty!).

 Once on the other side, we took a moment to appreciate the views of the Corridoio Vasariano and the river Arno, before heading toward Piazzale Michelangelo.

 We climbed, and climbed, and climbed, and started to have a glimpse of the breathtaking view that was waiting for us at the top.